limix/CellRegMap/input_files.md

 <img src="https://render.githubusercontent.com/render/math?math=\epsilon \sim \mathcal{N} (0, \sigma^2_n I)">.

+# Brief description of the model terms

+In the [usage page](https://limix.github.io/CellRegMap/usage.html) the input files are listed, here we provide a brief description of their significance.
 The following terms should be provided as input files, where n is the total number of cells:

 * **Phenotype vector (<img src="https://render.githubusercontent.com/render/math?math=y">)** - in the linear mixed model, this is the outcome variable.
 In eQTL mapping, this represents expression level of a given gene of interest, across samples.
 The main application of CellRegMap is using scRNA-seq data, in which case this will be a column vector, with length corresponding to the number of cells considered.
 For optimal fit with the model (which assumes a Gaussian distribution) we recommend [quantile normalising](https://github.com/limix/limix/blob/master/limix/qc/_quant_gauss.py) this vector, or at least standardising it.